mezis/mezis.github.com/_drafts/remote.md

   [Payscale](http://www.payscale.com) both have decent information on local wages.

-Of course workers abroad can't technically be employees, so we'd make sur to bump the compensation up a notch to account for perks they can't get---e.g. sick days; typically adding 5% to the total.
+Of course workers abroad can't technically be employees, so we'd make sure to bump the compensation up a notch to account for perks they can't get---e.g. sick days; typically adding 5% to the total.